1. Which of the following occurred last:

 - Lord Curzon split Bengal into two sections, with the western portion being the area with the majority of Hindus and the eastern portion having more Muslims.

-- The division of Bengal was finalized on October 16, 1905.
+- The partition of Bengal came into effect on October 16, 1905.

 - The first big demonstration against this was held in Calcutta’s Town Hall on August 7, 1905.